guidecx/fe-interview-question/resources/component/README.md

 [FOR INTERNAL USE ONLY]

-[These instructions can be found and updated ]
+[These instructions can be found and updated at https://github.com/guidecx/fe-interview-question/edit/master/resources/component/README.md]

 ## Before the interview